rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

 #### Count Cities

 After writing the previous section (Grid Method), I prefer that spatial solution using geometries over this method.
-Why, because every object has a geometry, compared to this method of selecting and filter on "city" which has  6000 entries labeled as "unknown".
-Having said that, I did create a json object with the following structure if anyone wants to use it:
+Why?
+Because every object has a geometry, compared to this method of selecting and filtering on "city" which has 6000 entries labeled as "unknown".
+Having said that, I did create a json object with the following structure if anyone wants to use it to help with this problem:

 ```json
 "country_1_name": {